MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 Rebuild the project, and make sure that previous error has been resolved!

-With the persistent container set up, _our app will now be able to interact with Core Data!_
+With the persistent container set up, _our app will now be able to interact with Core Data!_ This means we've **built out our Core Data stack!** Now we can work on actually saving, fetching, and deleting the data in persistent storage.

 # Now Commit